cloudmesh/classes/docs/source/faq.rst

 #. copy/paste directly from the terminal into the email message.
    Do not send text files, zipfiles, or other attachments as they may be not be opened.
-   Screen grabs *may* be acceptable if you add annotate the relevant parts, or are integral to showing the problem.
+   Screen grabs *may* be acceptable if you annotate the relevant parts using an image editor, or they are integral to showing the problem.

 #. use the mailing list (bdosspcoursehelp@googlegroups.com) to direct questions as all support staff are subscribed.
    Direct message via Slack is discouraged.

-#. describe the specific step you are trying to accomplish, include action you took and the result.
+#. describe the specific step you are trying to accomplish, include the actions you took and the results.
    Ensure that you can reproduce your problem by executing only the steps present in your email.
    Also include: